vkmcheung/vkmcheung.github.io/personal.md

 This page contains some more about me besides work.

-I envision this page to be more like a blog, with dated postings.
-Once I get my head around how to set this up, things will start appearing.
+I envision this page to be more like a blog, with dated postings and possibly hash tags for different topics.
+Things will start appearing once I get my head around how to set this up.

+_Note: The lack of information in this page does not reflect the reality of my work-life balance!_

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>